To love oneself is the beginning of a lifelong romance.

 The Complex Beast of Betrayal

-The difference between remorse/apologies dripping in guilt versus remorse/apologies driven by empathy and compassion is the difference between chaos and peace.
+The difference between remorse/apologies dripping in guilt versus remorse/apologies driven by empathy and compassion is the difference between egotism and humility.
 The former is an entirely self-serving attempt to appease the guilty party’s conscience with little to no consideration for the one who was hurt.
 The latter places the hurt party at the front and centre while acknowledging the pain that was caused.
 This is the only remorse worthy of expression for creating closure and peace.
 It is an apology that heals.
 The former only serves to tear the victim apart that much more.

 While the lying and betrayal were very real and have since, only recently, been confessed to in a letter by the ex in an entirely self-serving attempt at self-atonement that served no purpose for me (other than ripping open a healing wound like it didn’t exist), I also recognize how I betrayed myself by not acting on my truth to leave long ago.
 As author David Levithan writes, “It was a mistake,” you said.
 But the cruel thing was, it felt like the mistake was mine, for trusting you.”
 Because of my mistake to trust so completely, I’m still making peace with the layers of regret that continue to reveal themselves.
 I’m also learning to be more gentle and compassionate with myself along the way.
 That is my greatest work to date.